Kane Cornes: Background and transition

-Cornes took up a full-time media career in 2016 after a short tenure with the South Australia Metropolitan Fire Service, where he had been trying to do both, with appearances on The Sunday Footy Show and 1116 SEN, as well as writing for The Advertiser and providing expert commentary for AFL Nation coverage.
-He has been known for some provocative commentary on leading AFL figures such as Patrick Dangerfield and Hawthorn Football Club in a challenging manner.
-He is particularly known for his critical views including an on-going battle of words with Adelaide Crows player Taylor Walker.
+Cornes took up a full-time media career in 2016 after a short tenure with the South Australia Metropolitan Fire Service, where he had been trying to balance both commitments simultaneously.
+He began with appearances on The Sunday Footy Show and 1116 SEN, as well as writing for The Advertiser.
+He quickly established a reputation as a willing and outspoken commentator, willing to make strong public judgements on players and coaches that more cautious media figures avoided.